lokeshdangii/How-To-Solve-It-By-Computer/README.md

 ### 1. Introduction to Computer Problem Solving

-The first chapter introduces the core aspects of computer problem solving and algorithm design.
+The first chapter introduces the core aspects of computer problem-solving and algorithm design.

 ### 2. Fundamental Algorithms

 This chapter introduces fundamental algorithms, including:

-- Exchanging the Values of Two Variables
+    1. Algorithm 2.1 Exchanging the Values of Two Variables
-- Counting
+    2. Algorithm 2.2 Counting
-- Summation of a Set of Numbers
+    3. Algorithm 2.3 Summation of a Set of Numbers
-- Factorial Computation
+    4. Algorithm 2.4 Factorial Computation
-- Sine Function Computation
+    5. Algorithm 2.5 Sine Function Computation
-- Generation of the Fibonacci Sequence
+    6. Algorithm 2.6 Generation of the Fibonacci Sequence
-- Reversing the Digits of an Integer
+    7. Algorithm 2.7 Reversing the Digits of an Integer
-- Base Conversion
+    8. Algorithm 2.8 Base Conversion
-- Character to Number Conversion

 ### 3. Factoring Methods

 In this chapter, you'll find algorithms for:

-- Finding the Square Root of a Number
+    1. Algorithm 3.1 Finding the Square Root of a Number
-- The Smallest Divisor of an Integer
+    2. Algorithm 3.2 The Smallest Divisor of an Integer
-- The Greatest Common Divisor of Two Integers
+    3. Algorithm 3.3 The Greatest Common Divisor of Two Integers
-- Generating Prime Numbers
+    4. Algorithm 3.4 Generating Prime Numbers
-- Computing the Prime Factors of an Integer
+    5. Algorithm 3.5 Computing the Prime Factors of an Integer
-- Generation of Pseudo-random Numbers
+    6. Algorithm 3.6 Generation of Pseudo-random Numbers
-- Raising a Number to a Large Power
+    7. Algorithm 3.7 Raising a Number to a Large Power
-- Computing the nth Fibonacci Number
+    8. Algorithm 3.8 Computing the nth Fibonacci Number

 ### 4. Array Techniques

 Explore these array manipulation algorithms:

-- Array Order Reversal
+    1. Algorithm 4.1 Array Order Reversal
-- Array Counting or Histogramming
+    2. Algorithm 4.2 Array Counting or Histogramming
-- Finding the Maximum Number in a Set
+    3. Algorithm 4.3 Finding the Maximum Number in a Set
-- Removal of Duplicates from an Ordered Array
+    4. Algorithm 4.4 Removal of Duplicates from an Ordered Array
-- Partitioning an Array
+    5. Algorithm 4.5  Partitioning an Array
-- Finding the kth Smallest Element
+    6. Algorithm 4.6  Finding the kth Smalles Element
-- Longest Monotone Subsequence
+    7. Algorithm 4.7 Longest Monotone Subsequence

-### 5. Merging, Sorting and Searching
+### 5. Merging, Sorting, and Searching

 This chapter covers sorting and searching algorithms:

-- The Two-way Merge
+    1. Algorithm 5.1 The Two-way Merge
-- Sorting by Selection
+    2. Algorithm 5.2 Sorting by Selection
-- Sorting by Exchange
+    3. Algorithm 5.3 Sorting by Exchange
-- Sorting by Insertion
+    4. Algorithm 5.4 Sorting by Insertion
-- Sorting by Diminishing Increment
+    5. Algorithm 5.5 Sorting by Diminishing Increment
-- Sorting by Partitioning
+    6. Algorithm 5.6 Sorting by Partitioning
-- Binary Search
+    7. Algorithm 5.7 Binary Search
-- Hash Searching
+    8. Algorithm 5.8 Hash Searching

 ## Usage

 Feel free to explore the provided algorithm implementations.
-You can use them as references, study materials, or integrate them into your projects.
+You can use them as references, or study materials, or integrate them into your Solutions.
 Contributions and improvements to the existing code are welcome!

 ## Getting Started